Skip to yearly menu bar Skip to main content

 Abstract:

-Leveraging massive knowledge and learning schemes from large language models (LLMs), recent machine learning models show notable successes in building generalist agents that exhibit the capability of general-purpose task solving in diverse domains, including natural language processing, computer vision, and robotics.
-However, several significant challenges remain: (i) most of these models rely on 2D images, and exhibit a limited ability to process 3D input; (ii) tasks that are intuitively defined in the 3D world, e.g., 3D grounding and reasoning, embodied acting, etc, are rarely explored.
-We argue these limitations significantly hinder the current models from performing real-world tasks and further achieving general intelligence.
-To this end, we introduce an embodied multi-modal and multi-task generalist agent that excels in perceiving, grounding, reasoning, planning, and acting in the 3D world.
-Our proposed agent, referred to as LEO, is trained with shared LLM-based model architectures, objectives, and weights in two stages: (i) 3D vision-language alignment and (ii) 3D vision-language-action instruction tuning.
-To facilitate the training, we meticulously curate and generate an extensive dataset comprising object-level and scene-level multi-modal tasks with exceeding scale and complexity, necessitating a deep understanding of and interaction with the 3D world.
-Through rigorous experiments, we demonstrate LEO's remarkable proficiency across a wide spectrum of tasks, including 3D captioning, question answering, embodied reasoning, embodied navigation, and robotic manipulation.
-Our ablation results further provide valuable insights for the development of future embodied generalist agents.
+Leveraging massive knowledge from large language models (LLMs), recent machine learning models show notable successes in general-purpose task solving in diverse domains such as computer vision and robotics.
+However, several significant challenges remain: (i) most of these models rely on 2D images yet exhibit a limited capacity for 3D input; (ii) these models rarely explore the tasks inherently defined in 3D world, e.g., 3D grounding, embodied reasoning and acting.
+We argue these limitations significantly hinder current models from performing real-world tasks and approaching general intelligence.
+To this end, we introduce LEO, an embodied multi-modal generalist agent that excels in perceiving, grounding, reasoning, planning, and acting in the 3D world.
+LEO is trained with a unified task interface, model architecture, and objective in two stages: (i) 3D vision-language (VL) alignment and (ii) 3D vision-language-action (VLA) instruction tuning.
+We collect large-scale datasets comprising diverse object-level and scene-level tasks, which require considerable understanding of and interaction with the 3D world.
+Moreover, we meticulously design an LLM-assisted pipeline to produce high-quality 3D VL data.
+Through extensive experiments, we demonstrate LEO's remarkable proficiency across a wide spectrum of tasks, including 3D captioning, question answering, embodied reasoning, navigation and manipulation.
+Our ablative studies and scaling analyses further provide valuable insights for developing future embodied generalist agents.
+Code and data are available on project page.

 Live content is unavailable.
 Log in and register to view live content